zooduck/form-control-validator/README.md

 - Normalize validation message display across devices.
 - Normalize / customize validation message content (optional).

+Visit [Github Pages](https://zooduck.github.io/form-control-validator/) to see this component in action.

 ## For users with an access token

 Add a `.npmrc` file to your project, with the following lines: